 The parameters identified in Table 4.5 represent the recommended minimum analyses for characterizing the groundwater on the site.
 Additional parameters, such as PAH’s, may also be appropriate depending upon the specific history of the proposed location.
-Additional analyses may be recommended by a qualified professional.
+Additional analyses may be recommended by a Qualified Professional.

 Design and Construction